-15 Public Services Less than Significant Potentially Less than with Significant Significant Mitigation Nο Impact Incorporated Impact Impact Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: 1.
+Public Services 15 Less than Significant Potentially with Less than Significant Mitigation Significant No Impact Incorporated Impact Impact Would the project result in substantial adverse a. physical impacts associated with the provision of new or physically altered governmental facilities. need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: 1.
 Fire protection?
-2. Police protection?
-3. Schools?
+Police protection?
+2. П Schools?
+3. Parks?
+4. Other public facilities?
+5.